Bobcat Rehab Is a Rescue & Rehab Facility for Florida Bobcats ONLY!

 1. Do they have experience with bobcats?

 2. How big are their rehab enclosures?
-(Ours start at 1200 square feet and some are double that)
+(Ours start at 4200 square feet)

 3. Do they feed a live diet of prey to insure that the cats will be able to hunt for themselves?

 4. Do they keep people, including themselves to the extent possible, away from the bobcat so that they do not imprint on people and end up approaching humans after release?

 5. Do they have a vet on staff or on call 24/7 for emergencies?

 Rehabbing and releasing bobcats is much more difficult that the rehabilitation of most wildlife.
 These magnificent little wildcats need every opportunity to fulfill their role in nature and Big Cat Rescue is here to give them that second chance.

 No one is allowed to trap and relocate bobcats so anyone who tells you that they will do that is probably trapping them to use as bait for training dogs.

 Read more about why relocating wildcats doesn’t work: http://bigcatrescue.org/relocating-bobcats-and-cougars/

 Get the flier to share with your neighbors about Living With Bobcats http://bigcatrescue.org/000news/pdf/2009/BCR_FLBobcat_Brochure_Web.pdf